matt-fu/seinfind/pages/05.season-4/03.the-ticket/docs.md

 [TOC]

 "The Ticket" is the 44th episode of the sitcom Seinfeld.
 It was the 4th episode of the fourth season.
+It aired on September 16, 1992
+imdb:
-It aired on September 16, 1992 as a one-hour episode with The Pitch.
+as a one-hour episode with The Pitch.
 That version is available on the Season 4 box set.

 ## Plot